zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 1. Open a secure shell (SSH) connection to the NGINX Management Suite host and log in.
 2. Edit the `backup.sh` and `restore.sh` scripts and uncomment the commands in the relevant sections.

-    For example, to back up and restore data for API Connectivity Manager, uncomment the following lines, like so:
+    To back up and restore data for **API Connectivity Manager**, uncomment the following lines, like so:

     <details open>
     <summary>backup.sh: enable backups for API Connectivity Manager</summary>